se-sic/coronet/README.md

     * [`TRUE`, *`FALSE`*]
 - `artifact.relation`
     * The relation(s) among artifacts, encoded as edges in an artifact network
-    * **Note**: This relation configures also the author--artifact relation in bipartite and multi networks!
+    * **Note**: Additionally, this relation configures also the author--artifact relation in bipartite and multi networks!
     * possible values: [*`"cochange"`*, `"callgraph"`, `"mail"`, `"issue"`]
 - `artifact.directed`
     * The (time-based) directedness of edges in an artifact network